-Pam Hall, Lynda Irons, Pat James, Stewart Marchant, Kay Moran, Ken O’Prey, Bill Rogers and Jane Senneck
+Pam Hall, Pat James, Stewart Marchant, Kay Moran, Ken O’Prey, Bill Rogers and Jane Senneck.

-Margaret & Vic Dittrich, Janet & Ian Gregory, Pat James, Graham and Margaret Rood and Richard Wilson-Smith.
+Janet & Ian Gregory, Pat James, Graham & Margaret Rood, Michael Symons and Stella Thomas.

-Photocopying St Anne’s benefits from the Team’s provision of 2 efficient photocopying machines.
-The work of Mrs Judith Stone who carried out all the regular copying of weekly notices and other publications is gratefully acknowledged.
-We also thank Mr David Hill for his additional help.
+St. Anne’s benefits from the Team’s provision of an efficient photocopying machine.
+The work of Sarah Read who carried out all the regular copying of the weekly notices and other publications is gratefully acknowledged.

-Health and Safety Risk assessments are the responsibility of the Churchwardens.
+Risk assessments are the responsibility of the Church Wardens

-Fire Safety The church is grateful to Bill Rogers who carries out the necessary checks
+The Church is grateful to Bill Rogers who carries out the necessary checks.

-This report was produced on behalf of the DCC by Rosemary Hunter, assisted by Ann Quesnell.
-Reports of the various activities and church groups have been contributed by those whose names are included with their reports
+This report was produced on behalf of the DCC by Judith Stone, assisted by Ann Quesnell.
+Reports of the various activities and Church Groups have been contributed by those whose names are included with their reports